 This course covers concepts related to the integumentary system.
-Disease processes will be discussed with a focus on the nursing care utilizing the nursing process as a framework for assisting the client to adapt.
-In the clinical setting the student will provide care for clients with deficits related to the integumentary system.
+Disease processes will be discussed with a focus on the nursing care utilizing the nursing process as

 VN111A - Respiratory Nursing Care

 This course covers concepts related to the Respiratory system.
 Disease processes will be discussed with a focus on the nursing care utilizing the nursing process as a framework for assisting the client to adapt.
 In the clinical setting the student will provide care for clients with deficits related to the Respiratory system.